Otoboke Beaver

-Biography
+History

-The band is named after a love hotel in Osaka which was located near the high school of one of the band members.
+Otoboke Beaver is named after a love hotel in Osaka which was located near the high school of one of the band members.
 The band formed in 2009 while the members were active in a rock music club at Ritsumeikan University in Kyoto.
 The original members included Accorinrin on vocals, Yoyoyoshie on guitar, Pop on drums, and Nishikawachi on bass.

 In June 2011, Otoboke Beaver released a demo CD featuring three songs, including an early version of "Chuchu Song", a live track that would be later re-recorded and distributed to people who helped fund the band's first trip to the United States.
 In 2012, the group released their first live album via Egypt Records.
 In 2013, they released a limited-edition single via Jet Set Records, featuring the newly recorded "Otobokebeaver Daijikenbo" and two live tracks.
 In March of the same year, the band released the mini-album Love Me Sign.
-Bassist Nishikawachi left the band in 2013 and was replaced by Hiro-chan, a fan who asked to join via e-mail.
+Bassist Nishikawachi left the band in 2013 and was replaced by Hirochan, a fan who asked to join via e-mail.

 Otoboke Beaver participated in Record Store Day in 2015, releasing the single "Akimahenka" on vinyl.
 In 2016, the band signed with the British label Damnably.
 The Okoshiyasu!!
 Otoboke Beaver compilation album was released that year, featuring the majority of the songs found on the group's first two mini-albums, with the addition of the "Akimahenka" single.
 The band recorded a live session for XFM and toured the UK with Shonen Knife and Leggy.
 The EP Bakuro Book followed shortly thereafter, with another EP titled Love is Short!! appearing the following year for Record Store Day 2017.
 The song "Love Is Short!!" reached the UK singles chart.

-The band began touring internationally in 2016, including dates at the 100 Club in London and SXSW in the United States in 2017.
+The band began touring internationally in 2016, including dates at the 100 Club in London and the South by Southwest (SXSW) festival in the United States in 2017.
 Their trip to SXSW was financially assisted by fan-funding via Campfire and Kickstarter.
 In 2018, the band traveled over 24,000 mi in one week to play two slots at the Coachella Festival and a three-date headlining tour in the UK with label-mates Say Sue Me and Leggy.
 Other notable tourmates have included The Cribs, Miyavi, Guitar Wolf, and Wussy.

-The album Okoshiyasu!!
+The compilation album Okoshiyasu!!
 Otoboke Beaver was re-released on vinyl for Record Store Day in 2018.
-In that year, founding drummer Pop announced her departure from the band.
+In that year, founding drummer Pop left the band.
 Pop was replaced by Kahokiss, who had attended the same university music club as the band's founding members almost a decade before.